Gap Year Programs in Auckland

-Professional internships abound in Auckland, arguably New Zealand’s business capital and the center for many international companies.
-You can apply for an internship directly through the wesbite of the company you're interested in or an internship program.
-If you need a starting point to browse internships and see what's available in Auckland, there are two websites where you can get started:
+You'll find plenty of professional internships in Auckland, arguably New Zealand’s business capital and the center for many international companies.
+You can apply for an internship directly through the website of the company you're interested in or through a third-party internship program provider, like the ones here on GO!

 Visas for Auckland

 Visitors from most major countries do not need a visa to enter New Zealand for a three-month duration.
-A list of visa-waiver countries can be found on the Immigration New Zealand website.
 The following visas are available for those who want to spend more than three months in Auckland: